MBrassey/macOS/README.md

 ![macOS](/img/trident_zsh.png)

-<h1>appleseed</h1>
+## appleseed
-<a href="https://github.com/mattinclude/appleseed"> appleseed v1.0.0</a> Is a command line widget (CLW), I designed for macOS and iTerm2.
+[ appleseed v1.0.0](https://github.com/mattinclude/appleseed) Is a command line widget (CLW), I designed for macOS and iTerm2.
 It's a flexible platform for process automation and added eye candy.
 It utilizes imgcat to view image files inside the terminal with the help of shell integration. • For best results, launch in a tall by thin proportioned shell.
 <br><br>

 ![appleseed](/img/appleseed.png)

-<h1>Misc.</h1>
+## Misc.
-I recommend the <a href="https://github.com/mattinclude/appleseed/tree/master/backup">Hybrid</a> color theme for vim.
+I recommend the [Hybrid](https://github.com/mattinclude/appleseed/tree/master/backup) color theme for vim.
 In the macOS General settings, I use the Graphite Appearance, and the Dark Bar and Dock.
-The command line visualizer I am utilizing is <a href="https://github.com/karlstav/cava">cava</a>.
-You can also use <a href="https://github.com/dpayne/cli-visualizer">cli-visualizer</a>.
+The command line visualizer I am utilizing is [cava](https://github.com/karlstav/cava).
+You can also use [cli-visualizer](https://github.com/dpayne/cli-visualizer).
 I run the sofware over a mosh (persistant ssh) session to a Linux VM or instance.